IntelliTect/Coalesce/docs/pages/modeling/model-components/behaviors.rst

 Method Overview
 '''''''''''''''

-The standard behaviors implementation contains 9 different methods which can be overridden in your derived class to control functionality.
+The standard behaviors implementation contains many different methods which can be overridden in your derived class to control functionality.

 These methods often call one another, so overriding one method may cause some other method to no longer be called.
 The hierarchy of method calls, ignoring any logic or conditions contained within, is as follows: